sematext/logagent-js/README.md

     - Hadoop YARN Node Manager,
     - Apache SOLR,
   - various Linux/Mac OS X system log files
-  - Heroku logs

-To test patterns or convert logs from text to JSON use the command line tool 'logagent'.
-It reads from stdin and outputs line delimited JSON (or pretty JSON or YAML) to the console.
-In addtion it can forward the parsed objects directly to [Logsene](http://sematext.com/logsene).

-# Pattern definitions file

 The file format is based on [JS-YAML](https://nodeca.github.io/js-yaml/), in short: